SevenShepherd/SevenShepherd.github.io/about.markdown

 <span style="font-style:Italic;font-size:19px;">Primary Bible</span>

 This section represents what I carry with me to church or when I travel.
-I generally leave the larger, more weighter bibles in my private study, resorting to a high quality, smaller, lighter, and thinner New Testament with Psalms and Proverbs.
+I generally leave the larger, more weightier bibles in my private study, resorting to a high quality, smaller, lighter, and thinner New Testament with Psalms and Proverbs.

 <!-- LSB
 - Literalness to Koine Greek Exceeds 68.74% since it's more literal than the ESV, while readability is approximately 61.65% taken from the NASB score. -->